zerihunMoges/GOJO/README.md

 Authentication feature

-    - All users have to register and login before being able to use any of the features.
+    - All users have to register (Signup) and login before being able to use any of the features.
+And users can also change their username and password, delete their account and logout from the application.
 Authorization features:

 We have different authorization for the 3 type of users: